Franklin Templeton Investments Review

 Education

-Franklin Templeton provides a wealth of educational resources, including basic articles on investing topics such as:
+Franklin Templeton publishes a large library of educational material.
+This includes articles on basic investing topics, such as:

 - What is a Mutual Fund?